mobidian/to-do-app/README.md

 # change directory to repo
 cd to-do-app

-# Use yarn to install the dependencies:
+# Use yarn to install the dependencies
 yarn

 # start the server